xaverfuchs/xaverfuchsde/content/musicandarts.md

 ### "Kaviar Kathrsis" at Spotify
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/album/0fyUv5EgZkJlCKhMAauNUl?utm_source=generator&theme=0" width="100%" height="380" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

+## Soulclub
+Since 2022 I also play bass in a Salzburg-based funk and soul band called Soulclub.
+We cover songs that are groovy and fun to play.
+Here is an impression from a live concert.

+{{<youtube oj3xlhxTlYQ>}}

 ## Concatenate
-My second band is called _concatenate_ and it is a duo with my wife, Marta.
-She plays cello, and I play electric guitar.
-We compose and play instrumetnal music of various styles, ranging between _Neue Musik_, and Jazz, Folklore, and dreamy atmospheric music.
+A former band is called _concatenate_ and it was a duo featuring [Marta Beauchamp](https://martabeauchamp.net/).
+We composed and play instrumetnal music of various styles, ranging between _Neue Musik_, Jazz, Folklore, and dreamy atmospheric music.
-In 2021, we released our first album "U+1F407; U+1F990".
+In 2021, we released our album "U+1F407; U+1F990".

 Here, you can find our [website](https://concatenate.it)